Renkee/tft-item-helper/README.md

 Replace `APP_CODE_PATH_HOST=../` with `APP_CODE_PATH_HOST=../tft-item-helper`

-Configure MySQL however you want, the only thing that matters is that the Vue app's .env file is configured the same way.
+Configure MySQL however you want, the only thing that matters is that the Laravel app's .env file is configured the same way.

 Example:
 ```